Ballot Harvesting: What Is It? How Does It Work?

-As an increasing number of states have made mail-in and absentee voting more accessible to citizens, more people are voting using absentee ballots.
-Despite the increased convenience for voters, not every voter is able or willing to get their absentee ballot to an official polling station or postal facility.
+An increasing number of states have made mail-in and absentee voting more accessible to citizens.
+So, more people are voting using absentee ballots.
+But not every absentee voter can easily deliver their absentee ballot to an official polling station or postal facility.

 • A family member